vpeurala/sjd/README.md

 This is a code generator which makes lots of boilerplate for you.

+It is written in Haskell just for fun and learning.

-This is very experimental.
+This is all very experimental.
 Do not use.